manojkumart06/BuyBusy-2/README.md

 # BuyBusy

 ## Introduction
-BuyBusy is an online shopping / eCommerce website built using Reactjs, Firebase database for storing data on cloud, and ContextAPI for store state management and creating functions.
-It allows users to sign up and sign in to their accounts, add or remove products from the cart, adjust product quantities, and place orders.
-User data is stored in the Firebase database, enabling users to view their purchase history anytime.
+BuyBusy is an online shopping / eCommerce website built using Reactjs, Firebase database for storing data on cloud, and Redux toolkit, react-router-dom.
+User can create their accout and add/remove products in their cart and also place order.
+This project saves data inside Firebase Database.
 ## Live Demo
 [Go Live to Website](#)